paulknewton/covid-ml/docs/about.md

 ---

 This project analyses publicly available data on the COVID-19 pandemic and identifies trends and patterns using the pandas data analysis framework.

-* The project is written as a Jupyter notebook using pandas [here](https://github.com/paulknewton/covid-ml/blob/master/covid.ipynb).
-Github will render a static version if you click on this.
-If you want to execute the notebook dynamically, you will need to download it locally (see [instructions below](#installation)).
-* A HTML version is updated on an hourly basis [here](https://paulknewton.github.io/covid-ml/covid.html)
-* A basic dashboard only including main graphs is updated hourly [here](https://paulknewton.github.io/covid-ml/)
+The goals are:

+* to show how freely available Data Science tools can be used to understand COVID-19 data
+* help understand key aspects about the evolution of the Coronavirus

 ## Installation
 If you want to modify the graphs and python code yourself, refer to the installation and usage instructions [in the git repository](https://github.com/paulknewton/covid-ml)

+## References
+The data sets are collected, validated and published by the [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu).